Ocean County Vocational Technical School

-The Ocean County Vocational Technical School is a public school district based in Toms River that provides technical and vocational education to residents of Ocean County, New Jersey, United States.
+The Ocean County Vocational Technical School is a public school district based in Toms River that provides technical and vocational education to residents of Ocean County, in the U.S. state of New Jersey.
 The district provides a number of full-time public high school programs and also serves adult students.
-The district operates under the supervision of the Ocean County Board of County Commissioners and an appointed Board of Education.
+The district operates under the supervision of the Ocean County Board of County Commissioners and an appointed board of education.

-As of the 2020–21 school year, the district, comprised of seven schools, had an enrollment of 649 students and 124.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.2:1.
+As of the 2021–22 school year, the district, comprised of seven schools, had an enrollment of 664 students and 128.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.1:1.

 History

 The district was established in 1959 with the creation of a Licensed Practical Nurse training program.
 Trade and technical programs for high school students was initiated in 1963.
 Initially, all programs were based in Toms River.
 Centers were opened in Brick Township, Jackson Township and the Waretown section of Ocean Township in 1972.

 In 1994, the Career & Technical Institute (CTI) was opened in Hangar No. 1 at the Lakehurst Naval Air Station, offering adult programs in aviation and electronics, as well as a full-time academy program for high school students, the district's first.
 The Marine Academy of Technology and Environmental Science (MATES) was created in 1997.
 In 1998, the Culinary Arts Academy was established and the Academy of the Arts and Graphic Design Technology opened in 1999.